Seventeen Seventy, Queensland

 The town is built on the site of the second landing in Australia by James Cook and the crew of the bark HMS Endeavour in May 1770 (and their first landing in what is now the state of Queensland).

 Official name

-Although the town is referred to locally as 1770 using numerals, the official name of the town is in words Seventeen Seventy, as it is a principle of Queensland's place naming that numbers are spelled out.
+Although the town is referred to locally as 1770 using numerals, the official name of the town is in words Seventeen Seventy, as per Queensland's place naming convention that numbers are spelled out.